Protesters injured in Mali demonstrations as U.N. calls for calm | Politics

 Protesters injured in Mali demonstrations as U.N. calls for calm

-The government declined requests for comment.
-The clashes came after a chaotic few days in Bamako beginning on Friday, when demonstrators occupied state buildings and police opened fire.

-The M5-RFP, a coalition of religious, political and civil society leaders leading the protests, said on Monday that 20 people had been killed since Friday.
-The government has acknowledged four deaths.
+The M5-RFP, a coalition of religious, political, and civil society leaders leading the protests, said on Monday that 20 people had been killed since Friday.
+The health ministry has recorded 11 deaths and 149 wounded at treatment centers, Secretary General Mama Coumaré told Reuters on Monday.

 The M5-RFP has rejected concessions offered by Keita as insufficient, including his offer to dissolve the Constitutional Court.
 A Reuters witness heard gunfire in Badalabougou on Monday and said groups of young men were manning improvised barricades.

-The organisations "condemn the use of lethal force in the context of maintaining public order and invite all stakeholders to exercise restraint," they said in a statement late on Sunday.
-M5-RFP leaders arrested over the weekend were released on Monday, as the organisations recommended in the statement, an M5-RFP spokesman said.
+The organizations "condemn the use of lethal force in the context of maintaining public order and invite all stakeholders to exercise restraint," they said in a statement late on Sunday.
+M5-RFP leaders arrested over the weekend were released on Monday, as the organizations recommended in the statement, an M5-RFP spokesman said.

 ALSO READ